JMIdeaMaker/decisionnext_coding_challenge/README.md

 to run: `python option2.py --location "City name" --date "mm/dd/yyyy"`

-location and date arguments are optional`
+location and date arguments are optional

+Also, metaweather only recognizes large cities